 Think about the pros and cons of cost, luxury (perceived cost), social, and brand implications.

 Remote team building ideas

 With teams being more and more diversified and distributed, new challenges arise.
 Not all your team members get to meet each other every day, and some don’t meet any other team members during most days.
 This reality makes the importance of team building even higher but also creates a challenge.
 Here are some ideas from teams who cooperate remotely.

 Schedule a Virtual Happy Hour on Zoom

 Don’t even compare it to the experience you had when all the office people went to the corner bar for a happy hour.
-This is a very different experience, but it can still serve your team.
+That is a very different experience, but it can still serve your team.
 Invite members to get a drink or any other substance that would make them giddy enough but still communicative.
 Organize games.
-Hold contests—just hangout.
+Hold contests—just hang out.
 Remember the only rule of “Virtual Happy Hour on Zoom” - no work talk.

 A table for two?

 Send invites to formal dates to two people in the organization.
 They can and should be from different functions that don’t interact regularly.
 The goal is to build a network and trust within the company.
 As it can be very awkward and uncomfortable, you can also send a list of discussion subjects.
 Again - the rule is the same.
 Meet.
 Talk.
 Don’t discuss work at this slot, but just get to know the other person.

 Being remote creates opportunities that can move your employees more than you can imagine.
 You can send them boxed sets of candies, coffee, alcohol, t-shirts.
 You can have them custom-made per employee, and you open them together during a zoom happy hour.
 The reactions and effects can be kept longer if a physical item stays present.
 A quirky branded coffee mug can go a long way, especially if it has funny quotes from previous team-building activities.

 Online games to the rescue